-In the United States, 28 million adults suffer from sinus infections, according to the Centers for Disease Control and Prevention (CDC).
-If this is true for you too, you know how painful this condition can be.
+If you're one of the 10% of adults who suffer from sinus infections, according to the Royal College of Surgeons, you know how painful they can be.
 The addition of sinus infection tooth pain caused by pressure in your nasal cavity can be all the more distressing if you're unaware of this side effect.

-However, it's important to determine whether a sinus infection is the cause of your toothache.
-Reach out to your doctor if you have a cold-turned-sinus infection, or contact your dentist if the pain originated in your teeth.
+It's important to determine whether a sinus infection is the cause of your toothache, though.
+Reach out to your doctor if you have a cold turned sinus infection, or contact your dentist if you think the pain comes from your teeth

-The American Rhinologic Society (ARS) defines sinusitis as the inflammation of your nasal passage lining; a cold that persists longer than two weeks can develop into an acute sinus infection.
+The National Health Service (NHS) defines sinusitis as a common condition in which the lining of the sinuses becomes inflamed and commonly an acute sinus infection is experienced after a cold or flu.
 This begins in your maxillary sinuses, located just above your molar teeth roots, and can swell with the build-up of bacterial or viral mucus.
-The pressure it puts on dental nerve endings can cause a painful sensation in one or more of your teeth.
+The pressure it puts on dental nerve endings can cause a painful sensation on one or more of your teeth.

 If you have a sinus infection, the best way to get rid of your tooth pain is to target the backlog of mucus.
 IIf your symptoms are mild and have lasted less than a week or so, you can usually take care of yourself without seeing your GP.